anuragjain-git/emojipedia/README.md

 You can create list of all the emojis and their description in this formate and store it in an array and you can use props to export it:

-ChatGPT can help you create a larger list.

 {

     id: 73,